 |Loan origination/underwriting fee||0% to 1.5% of loan amount|

 |Mortgage points||1% of loan amount per point|

 There’s not a lot of room for negotiating each line item in your closing costs.
 But with some lenders, there are ways to limit how much you owe at closing.

 Promotions typically happen only with new-construction homes as a way to incentivize buyers to buy now and use their builders’ preferred lenders.

-For example, the builder of our new-construction home offered to pay $3,000 of our closing costs if we went with one of its preferred lenders for our mortgage loan.
-Fortunately, that lender also happened to have the most competitive interest rate, so we took the deal.
+For instance, the builder of new-construction homes may offer to pay a certain amount of buyers’ closing costs if they go with one of its preferred lenders for the mortgage loan.

 If the seller is desperate to get rid of the house — maybe they’ve already bought a new home and don’t want two mortgage payments — they might be willing to help cover some of the costs.